Veterinarian

 6-yr old Schipperke has been eating same food (Costco green bag) all his life.
 Recently started regurgitating immediately after morning feeding (does not happen in the evening).
 When I re-feed in the morning there is NO regurgitation.

-Asked by Whuuph almost 8 years ago
+Asked by Whuuph over 8 years ago

 You won't be able to find an answer to this problem by asking on a website.
 You need to take your dog to your vet to have him examined.